On the Disconnect Between Theory and Practice of Neural Networks: Limits of the NTK Perspective: Experiment Details

 \subsection{Training: Second-Order Optimization}

 \paragraph{Conditions for Fast Convergence of NGD} For \eqref{eq:full-jacobian-row-rank-at-init}, we use Jacobian-vector and vector-Jacobian products to compute the Gram matrix's smallest eigenvalue with an iterative sparse eigen-solver~\citep{lehoucq1998arpack}.
 We noticed that such solvers exhibit slow convergence for small eigenvalues out of the box and require additional techniques.
 As the Gram matrices we investigate here are relatively small, we explicitly computed and decomposed them instead.
 However, the implicit approach scales beyond that.
 Likewise, we obtain spectral norms from a partial singular value decomposition which also relies on matrix-free multiplication.
+We execute all computations on a compute cluster using NVIDIA RTX 6000 GPUs with 24\,GiB RAM.